akka/alpakka/docs/src/main/paradox/jms.md

 **Notes:**

-*  The default `AcknowledgeMode` is `AutoAcknowledge` but can be overridden to custom `AcknowledgeMode`s, even implementation-specific ones by setting the `AcknowledgeMode` in the `JmsSourceSettings` when creating the stream.
+*  The default `AcknowledgeMode` is `AutoAcknowledge` but can be overridden to custom `AcknowledgeMode`s, even implementation-specific ones by setting the `AcknowledgeMode` in the `JmsConsumerSettings` when creating the stream.

 ### Receiving @javadoc[javax.jms.Message](javax.jms.Message)s messages from a JMS provider with Client Acknowledgement